ebd622/fe-crud/reverse-proxy/README.md

 # Reverse proxy
-This is Nginx-based reverse proxy server
+This is Nginx-based reverse proxy server, running in a Docker container.
-TODO

 ## Configure and run
 ### Configure